MThicklin/mthicklin.github.io/_posts/2020-11-06-adhd-and-getting-started.md

 <p>Once tasks have been done, we can look back and see the progress we've made.
 It doesn't have to be huge, but it's a starting point and we did it.  </p>

 <p>-<strong>Putting on some music</strong><br>Having music definitely helps.
 I have a bit of control over my motivation, but I still need to trick myself into doing mundane tasks like sweeping and cleaning my bedroom.
 Having various playlists lets me get lost in the music and I can start knocking stuff out.
 I try to make playlists that facilitate a particular mood.
-If you need help with some music suggestions, <a rel="noreferrer noopener" href="https://k3ntuckydesign.wordpress.com/music-links/(opens in a new tab)" target="_blank">I know a guy...</a>  </p>
+If you need help with some music suggestions, <a href="https://k3ntuckydesign.wordpress.com/music-links/(opens in a new tab)" target="_blank">I know a guy...</a>  </p>

 <p><strong>-Embrace the suck</strong><br>Sometimes a task is going to suck no matter what, in time like this, I'm reminded of some sage advice I learned in the military: Embrace The Suck.
 Once you understand and respect that it's going to suck, you can figure out how to minimize the suck.
 Washing the dishes can be gross (I'm not a germaphobe but the thought of touching other people's food / wet food makes me...
 UGH), so to minimize having to touch other people's food, I have dish gloves.
 Doing the dishes still sucks most of the time, but the part of touching other people's food doesn't factor in.</p>